 Unless you’re involved with the launch of a greenfield industrial operation, digitizing production operations is no small task.
-From retrofitting legacy devices to determining which systems to replace with newer digital technologies is a complex process often without definitive answers.
-And that’s not even getting into the decisions around which data to send to the cloud and which to keep on premise for edge computing applications.
+From retrofitting legacy devices to determining which systems to replace with newer digital technologies, digitizing production is a complex process often without definitive answers.
+And that’s not even getting into decisions around which data to send to the cloud and which to keep on premise for edge-computing applications.

 See other Automation World coverage of the Industrial Internet Consortium: